mythmakerseven/groupread/README.md

 The server expects the following environment variables:

-- DB_URL: the URL to the database you plan to use.
-Groupread uses the Sequelize ORM with strictly platform-agnostic code, so any type of database supported by Sequelize will work.
+- **DB_URL**: the URL to the database you plan to use.
+Groupread uses the Sequelize ORM with strictly database-agnostic code, so any database supported by Sequelize will work.
 Sequelize will set up the tables for you on Groupread's first run.

-- TEST_DB_URL: the URL to the database used for running tests. **Warning**: This database is wiped during tests.
-Do not use the same database that you used above.
+- **TEST_DB_URL**: the URL to the database used for running tests. **Warning**: This database is wiped during tests.
+Do not use the same one that you used above.

-- SECRET: bcrypt's secret parameter, used for generating secure tokens.
+- **SECRET**: bcrypt's secret parameter, used for generating secure tokens.
 Use a long, random string.

-- PORT: the port on which the sever will run.
+- **PORT**: the port on which the server will run.

 Before launching, you might want to run the test suite to make sure everything works. ``yarn test:jest`` will run the backend unit tests, and ``yarn test:component`` runs frontend component tests with Cypress.
 Note that test coverage is not great right now, with the frontend tests in particular being a work in progress.